cjdoris/pAdicGaloisGroup/README.md

 GROUP_ALG
-= "All"                  Enumerate all possible Galois groups, then try to eliminate possibilities [ STATISTIC              The statistic used to distinguish between groups , SUBGROUP_TRANCHE       How we choose sets (tranches) of possible subsets to form resolvents from , SUBGROUP_ORDER         How we then sort those subgroups , SUBGROUP_SCORE         How we then score the subgroups , SUBGROUP_CHOICE        How we then choose a subgroup ]
+= "All"                  Enumerate all possible Galois groups, then try to eliminate possibilities [ STATISTIC              The statistic used to distinguish between groups , SUBGROUP_CHOICE        How we choose which subgroups to form resolvents from ]

 RESEVAL_ALG